 Gastric Sleeve Surgery (Vertical Sleeve Gastrectomy)

-Laparoscopic gastric sleeve resection, also known as vertical sleeve gastrectomy (VSG), is an exciting weight loss surgery option that combines many of the advantages of both laparoscopic gastric bypass and the LAP-BAND® System.
+Laparoscopic gastric sleeve resection surgery, also known as vertical sleeve gastrectomy (VSG), is an exciting weight loss surgery option that combines many of the advantages of both laparoscopic gastric bypass and the LAP-BAND® System.
 The DFW Bariatric Institute is one of the few bariatric surgery practices in the region to offer patients four different options for surgical weight loss.
 Our doctors believe that laparoscopic gastric sleeve resection, or Vertical Sleeve Gastrectomy, is an excellent choice for patients who decide that the other types of bariatric surgery may not quite meet their treatment needs.

 The Laparoscopic Gastric Sleeve Resection